 Data Scientists are trained to manage, process, model, gain meaning and knowledge, and present data.
 These skills can be employed in a wide variety of different sectors of employment.
 Examples of interests of our students include finance, banking, sports analytics, marketing, retail, humanities, psychology, biosciences, healthcare, and consulting, just to name a few.
 Students are encouraged to combine data science with majors, certificates, and courses from differing areas to best be able to apply their data science in the area of their choosing.

-Data science is one of the fastest growing area of jobs in the U.S. and in Wisconsin.
-All of the major job search engines regularly list thousands of jobs, for example, in 2018 Data Scientist was the #1 job on the web site Glassdoor with over 25,000 jobs, Monster.com listed over 12,000 jobs in data science nationally, and Indeed.com had over 1,000 jobs for data analysts just in the state of Wisconsin.
+Data science is one of the fastest-growing areas of jobs in the U.S. and in Wisconsin.
+All of the major job search engines regularly list a multitude of positions, for example, in 2022 Data Scientist was the #3 job on the website Glassdoor with over 10,000 jobs, Indeed.com had over 20,000 jobs for data science, and thousands of positions in multiple data oriented categories can be found on Monster.com.

-Additionally, the Occupational Outlook Handbook (OOH) from the Bureau of Labor Statistics shows the job growth outlook from 2016-26 for Mathematicians and Statisticians to be 33% (much faster than average) and for Computer and Information Research Scientists to be 19% (much faster than average).
+Additionally, the Occupational Outlook Handbook (OOH) from the Bureau of Labor Statistics shows the job growth outlook from 2021-31 for Data Scientists to be 36% (much faster than average).

 Some students may want to continue to develop additional advanced data science skills through graduate education.